Solutions in the (1/2,0)+(0,1/2) Representation of the Lorentz Group: Non-commutativity in the Dirac equation.

-{\bf Acknowledgments.} I greatly appreciate old discussions with Prof. A. Raspini and useful information from Prof. A. F. Pashkov.
-I appreciate the discussions with participants of several recent Conferences.
-This work has been partly supported by the ESDEPED, M\'exico.
+{\bf Acknowledgments.} I greatly appreciate old discussions with Prof. A. Raspini and useful information from Prof. A.~F.~Pash\-kov.
+I acknowledge discussions with participants of several recent Conferences.
+This work has been partly supported by the ESDEPED UAZ, M\'exico.